mario-eth/soldeer/USAGE.md

 [forge] soldeer install
 ```

-This command will install all the dependencies from the `soldeer.toml`/`foundry.toml` file.
+The command will install all the dependencies from the `soldeer.toml`/`foundry.toml` file.

 ### How to push a new dependency to the repository

 In order to push a new dependency to the repository you have create an account on [https://soldeer.xyz](https://soldeer.xyz), create a project that it will match the dependency name.

 Example:
-Create a project called `my-project` and then use the `[forge] soldeer push my-project~v1.0`.
+Create a project called `my-project` and then use the `[forge] soldeer push my-project~1.0.0`.
 This will push the project to the repository and it will be available for everyone to use.
 Before using the push command you have to use `[forge] soldeer login` to login to the repository.

 #### Pushing a certain directory